-Scientists have found a number of faulty genes that can cause inherited forms of FTD, including tau, progranulin and C9ORF72.
-If your doctor suspects a strong family link, you may be offered a genetic test and close relatives may be offered genetic counselling.
-For more information visit our section on ‘Genes and dementia’.
+Research has found a number of faulty genes that can cause inherited forms of FTD, including tau, progranulin and C9ORF72.
+If your doctor suspects a strong family history, you may be offered genetic counselling and testing to see if you carry the gene too.
+Their family members can also be referred for genetic counselling and testing.

 What is Frontotemporal dementia?

 Information in this introductory booklet is for anyone who wants to know more about frontotemporal dementia (FTD).
 This includes people living with FTD, their carers, families and friends.

 Order health information

 Alzheimer’s Research UK has a wide range of information about dementia.
 Order booklets or download them from our online form.

 Let us know what you think by filling out this short survey.